Skip to content

 June 24, 2019 by Andrea Szyper

 Sure we share a common language, but there are plenty of differences between us Americans and the British.
-Our cultures have grown up differently, and there are a lot of things that our colleague Ben explains to our guests on the London Untour.
+Our cultures have grown up differently, and there are a lot of things that our colleague Ben explains to our guests on the London UnTour.

-While language is not one of the critical things, it is fun to examine and anticipate the differences, and these alternatives might just be some of your favorite “souvenirs” from a London Untour.
+While language is not one of the critical things, it is fun to examine and anticipate the differences, and these alternatives might just be some of your favorite “souvenirs” from a London UnTour.
 Here’s a guide to this new vocabulary.

 Food